 Risk Findings Valuation of land and buildings We did not identify any material misstatements relating to this risk.
 Land and buildings are required to be held at fair value.
 As hospital buildings are specialised assets and there is not an active market for them they are usually valued on the basis of the cost to replace them with a 'modern equivalent asset'.
 We considered the estimate to be balanced based on the procedures performed to challenge key assumptions within the valuation, including the use of relevant indices and assumptions of how a modern equivalent asset would be developed.
 The Trust engages an expert valuer to provide a valuation of land and buildings at year end.
-Management override of controls We did not identify any material misstatements relating to this risk.
-We are required by auditing standards to recognise the risk that management may use their authority to override the usual control environment.
-Fraudulent revenue recognition We did not identify any material misstatements relating to this risk.
-Auditing standards set a rebuttable assumption that there is a risk revenue is recognised inappropriately.
-We recognised this risk over the variable elements of income the Trust has received during the year and recognition at year end.
-Fraudulent expenditure recognition We did not identify any material misstatements relating to this risk.
-Auditing standards set a rebuttable assumption that there is a risk expenditure is recognised inappropriately.
-We recognised this risk over the existence of non-pay, non-depreciation expenditure at year end.
-We raised one recommendation to propose formalising the Trust's process for review of accruals to enable us to place reliance on it for audit purposes.
+Fraud risk from expenditure recognition Our audit methodology incorporates the risk of management override as a default significant risk.
+Professional standards require us to make a rebuttable presumption that the fraud risk from expenditure recognition is a significant risk.
+We considered this is most likely to occur through manipulating purchase of services and healthcare expenditure and the associated accruals at the end of the We tested the design and implementation of the controls in relation to Agreement of Balance exercise and expenditure.
+We completed substantive testing including reviewing transactions around the period end to confirm the correct recognition criteria, investigating a sample of variances within the Agreement of Balance exercise and performing sample testing of accruals made at year end to identify potential high risk transactions, which were then agreed to supporting documentation. year.
+We did not identify any material misstatements or raise any recommendations relating to this risk.
+Management override of controls We tested the design and implementation of controls over the posting of journals including post-closing We are required by auditing standards to recognise the risk that management may use their authority to override the adjustments.
+We also selected journals that were considered high risk, through applying specific risk based criteria, to test and agreed these journals to supporting documentation. usual control environment.
+We did not identify any material misstatements or raise any recommendations relating to this risk.